Simple Tips For Fireworks Safety This Summer

 Seek immediate treatment for injuries.

 If someone in your family is injured during your holiday festivities, seek immediate medical treatment.
 The orthopedic experts in our Summit OrthoQUICK clinics welcome walk-in patients.
 Wait times are short, and care is always warm and friendly.
-Our clinics are open between 10:00 a.m. and 8:00 p.m. to provide your family with timely access to skilled orthopedic treatment.
+Our clinics are open between 8:00 a.m. and 8:00 p.m., seven days a week to provide your family with timely access to skilled orthopedic treatment.

 More resources for you